Feanix-Fyre/LearnMojoByFeanix/README.md

 # LearnMojoByFeanix

-Welcome to the ultimate guide for mastering Mojo - the innovative programming language fusing Python's ease, C's performance and Rust's safety.
+Welcome to the ultimate guide for mastering Mojo - the innovative programming language fusing Python's ease, C++'s performance and Rust's safety.
 This organized Github repository has been designed to help you track your progress as you follow along with Feanix's journey of learning Mojo.

 ## Getting Started
 If this is your first time delving into Mojo or want a refresher on its basics, check out our [Getting Started Guide](getting-started.md).